dontworryjohn/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Info about billing alerts, Tags, Cost Explorer

+In this section, we will be discussing the billing dashboard and all its component.

+### Billing Alerts

+Better tp

 There are 2 ways to set the billing alerts.

 - Using Budget.